RandumbGuy1/Lab-Setup-Tutorials/README.md

 *Reference: https://mac.install.guide/ruby/12.html

+1. Install ruby-install and chruby
 ```zsh
 brew install ruby-install chruby
 ```

-After installing, you'll see the following instructions in the terminal
+2. After installing, you'll see the following instructions in the terminal.
+3. Copy the lines in your terminal that say "source".
 ```bash
 ==> chruby
 Add the following to the ~/.bash_profile or ~/.zshrc file: